How to Install & Replace a Dishwasher: Tips from Our Expert Plumbers

 - An electrical hookup

 Why is this good news for you?
 Fewer things to worry about messing up!
 If you’re replacing your existing dishwasher, you will just need to undo these three connections from your current dishwasher and reattach them to your new dishwasher.

 Step 1 – Turn Off Water & Power

 If installing a new dishwasher involves detaching and reattaching, the first step (and this is crucial) is to shut off the power and close the hot water valve.
 The power should be shut off at the breaker level, and the hot water valve, located below the sink, should be closed.

-Before you attempt to move your dishwater out of its current position, make sure you have completed step 1 above.
+Before you attempt to move your dishwater out of its current position, make sure you have completed steps 1 and 2 above.
 If you want to be extra sure that your water is off, it’s not a bad idea to try turning on your sink.
 If water still comes out, the water has not been shut off.
 It is also a good idea to test that you’ve turned off the power.
 Try turning on the lights or an appliance plugged into an outlet in your kitchen.
 Once you’ve ensured that your power and water are off, you can move forward with removing your dishwasher.

 Step 1 – Unscrew Your Dishwasher